 Americans drink 180 mg of caffeine a day on average.
 This dose is lower than the maximum safe intake for adults, but it’s too much for children and teenagers.

 There hasn’t been established a maximum safe dose of caffeine.
-But, as a rule of thumb, a daily dose up to 400 mg is considered pretty safe for healthy adults.
+But, as a rule of thumb, a daily dose of up to 400 mg is considered pretty safe for healthy adults.

-A daily caffeine intake of 100 mg generally increase caffeine blood levels by 5 to 6 mg/L. Toxicity and adverse effects, such as vomiting, hypotension, tachycardia, or arrhythmia may occur at blood levels of 80-280 mg/L.
+A daily caffeine intake of 100 mg generally increases caffeine blood levels by 5 to 6 mg/L. Toxicity and adverse effects, such as vomiting, hypotension, tachycardia, or arrhythmia may occur at blood levels of 80-280 mg/L.

 Most people should consume dosages greater than 150-200 mg per kg (2.2 lbs) in order to experience severe side effects.

-But, people may experience side effects by consuming much lower caffeine doses of 1,200 mg per day.
+But people may experience side effects by consuming much lower caffeine doses of 1,200 mg per day.
 Therefore, adults better consume no more than 400 mg of caffeine a day.

 The maximum safe dose for kids, teenagers, pregnant, and lactating women is even lower.

 In fact, the American College of Obstetricians and Gynecologists recommends that the maximum safe dose of caffeine for pregnant women should be only 200 mg.
-According to some studies, the consumption of doses greater than 400 mg a day may lead to increased risk of miscarriage and lower birth weight.
+According to some studies, the consumption of doses greater than 400 mg a day may lead to an increased risk of miscarriage and lower birth weight.

 Lactating women should be cautious about their daily caffeine intake as well.
-Too much caffeine may reduce production of breast milk, and decrease its iron concentrations, causing infant anemia!
+Too much caffeine may reduce the production of breast milk, and decrease its iron concentrations, causing infant anemia!